How does page speed impact SEO?

 Other factors that can impact the crawling

-There are also factors that can impact the way it scan pages.
+There are also factors that can impact the way Google scans pages.

-- Accessibility of the pages for search engines : If Google can not see the content of your pages, or if you prevent it to scan a page, it can not crawl your site properly.
+- Accessibility: If Google can not see the content of your pages, or if you prevent it to scan them, it can not crawl your site properly.

-- Errors (server errors, not found pages, redirect loops…) : If you have too much errors, search engines tend to decrease the crawl budget, or to stop scanning your site, considering it has a low-value for its users.
+- Crawl Errors : If you have too much errors (server errors, not found pages, redirect loops…), search engines tend to decrease the crawl budget, or to stop scanning your site, considering it has a low-value for its users.

 Benefits of the loading time on SEO

-I do believe that having a faster website will have positive impacts on user-experience as well as on performances in search results but I would say that there are other SEO signals that will have a stronger direct impact on rankings.
+Having a faster website will have positive impacts on user-experience as well as on performances in search results but of course, there are other SEO signals that will have a stronger direct impact on rankings.
 That said, how loading times can impact your organic performances?

 If you remember the domino effect we were discussing earlier, you know that if Google has issues in scanning the content of the pages, it might not index them and therefore, you won’t create organic trafic for and having slow response times is one of these blocking points.
-The example below comes from Google Search Console data and as you can see, starting from August there was a great improvement in terms of time spend downloading a page.
+The example below comes from Google Search Console and as you can see, starting from August there was a great improvement in terms of time spend downloading a page.
 It’s quite visible on the charts below.